 In addition, Young co-wrote Tone-Loc's rap smashes "Wild Thing" (1988) and "Funky Cold Medina" (1989).
 Young MC has enjoyed a 20-plus year career in the rap game, and in 2009, he released his eighth studio album titled Relentless.

 "Slide" is a killer track that Ohio funk band Slave dropped in 1977.
 The sinister groove is anchored by one of the sickest bass lines I've ever heard.
-The groove has a smooth funky flow with some nice quirky touches, such as a bicycle horn and a cool ghoulish intro.
-Additionally, the track has a blistering guitar solo, tight horn work, and a dope slap-bass breakdown.
-It's just an all-round badass cut.
+The groove has a smooth funky flow with some nice quirky touches, such as a bicycle horn and a cool-ghoulish intro.
+Additionally, the track features a blistering guitar solo, tight horn work, and a dope slap-bass breakdown.
+It's just an all-around badass cut.

-"Slide" is from Slave's eponymously titled debut album that was released in 1977.
+"Slide" is from Slave's eponymous debut album released in 1977.
 The track was an instant smash.
-It was played constantly on R&B radio stations and had folks rushing the dance floor at parties and clubs.
-The track reached #1 on the Billboard Soul chart and #32 on Billboard Hot 100.
-The album also did quite well.
-It was certified Gold, climbing to #6 on Billboard's Soul albums chart and #22 on Billboard's Pop albums chart.
+It was played constantly on R&B stations and had folks rushing the dance floor at parties and clubs.
+The song reached #1 on the Billboard R&B singles chart and #32 on the Billboard Hot 100.
+The album also performed quite well.
+It was certified Gold (500,000 copies sold) and climbed to #6 on Billboard's R&B albums chart and #22 on the Billboard 200.

 In addition to "Slide," some of the band's other hits included "Just a Touch of Love" (1979), "Watching You" (1980) and "Snap Shot" (1981).